Julian Byng, 1st Viscount Byng of Vimy: Commanding officer

+First World War

+In October 1912 Byng became general officer commanding (GOC) British Troops in Egypt, where he remained until the outbreak of the First World War in the summer of 1914.
+Kitchener, then on leave on England and soon to become Secretary of State for War, recalled Byng back to Britain to become GOC of the newly created 3rd Cavalry Division.
+This he did in late September, and, with his division, soon departed for the Western Front, landing at Ostend on 8 October, to reinforce the British Expeditionary Force (BEF).
+Both he and his division soon saw action at the First Battle of Ypres towards the end of the month, which lasted over four weeks.
+His actions there were rewarded in March 1915 with appointment as a Knight Commander of the Order of St. Michael and St. George.

-After three months serving as commander of the Cavalry Corps, beginning in May 1915, at which time he was also made a temporary lieutenant-general, Byng was off to Gallipoli to head the IX Corps and supervise the successful British, Australian, and New Zealand forces withdrawal from the ill-fated campaign.
+Beginning in May 1915, Byng served as GOC of the Cavalry Corps, at which time he was also made a temporary lieutenant-general, which he led during the Second Battle of Ypres.
+After this, Byng was sent to Gallipoli to head the IX Corps and supervise the successful withdrawal of the British, Australian, and New Zealand forces from there.

 For this, he was on 1 January 1916 elevated within the Order of the Bath to the rank of Knight Commander, but was not allowed much rest, as he spent the next month commanding the Suez Canal defences before returning to the Western Front to lead the XVII Corps.
+He assumed command of the corps on 27 February, when he was re-granted the temporary rank of lieutenant general.
+By May, he found himself in command of the Canadian Corps–"which was generally regarded, not least by those in it, as one of the crack formations on the Western Front"–and was promoted when, for distinguished service, the King made substantive Byng's rank of lieutenant-general.
+He led the corps in the Battle of the Somme later in the year.

-By June, he was in command of the Canadian Corps and was promoted when, for distinguished service, the King made substantive Byng's rank of lieutenant-general.
-Byng's greatest glory then came when he led the Canadian victory in April 1917 at the Battle of Vimy Ridge, a historic military milestone for the Dominion that inspired nationalism at home.
+Byng's greatest glory then came when he led the Canadian victory in April 1917 at the Battle of Vimy Ridge, a historic military milestone for the dominion that inspired nationalism at home.